 Originally proposed during post-war Pittsburgh, the "New 48" was a lot of talk; however, it really never saw much work done.
-Most of the discussion, planning, land acquisitions, and right-of-way clearing occurred in the 1960s.
+Most of the discussion, planning, land acquisitions, and right-of-way clearing occurred from the early 1960s to 1974.
 The "New 48" would also have gone by the term "North-South Parkway".
 This was the term for the highway used in White Oak: A Master Plan completed by the Pittsburgh Regional Planning Commission in 1960.
 (1)

 The early 60s would see much of the logistical and planning work take place for the new highway.
 On May 24, 1963, a public hearing was held to discuss plans for the new highway; however, there were not any follow-up articles published about the hearing.
 Throughout 1964 tensions between Southwestern Pennsylvania Planners and the State Department of Highways escalated as political and business leaders in Southwestern PA began to doubt the state's commitment.
 On May 22, 1964, Mr. William Proudfit of the Route 48 Association spoke at 9:00 am at a super-conference of State Highways Officials and local leaders held in Monroeville (2).
 Leaders and backers of various other highways also spoke at this conference.
 Unfortunately, it is not known what was discussed.